-How do we know that the Gerstein Report was admitted as evidence at the International Military Tribunal for the Trial of German Major War Criminals in 1945/46?
+Was the Gerstein Report admitted as evidence at the International Military Tribunal for the Trial of German Major War Criminals in 1945/46?

 Holocaust deniers claim:

-The Gerstein Report was such a “clumsy forgery” that when the French text of it was presented as evidence at the International Military Tribunal in Nuremberg on January 30, 1946 the Tribunal refused to admit it into evidence.
+The Gerstein Report was such a “clumsy forgery” that, when the French version was presented as evidence at the International Military Tribunal in Nuremberg on January 30, 1946, the Tribunal refused to admit it into evidence.

 The facts are:

-The Gerstein Report was not rejected by the International Military Tribunal.
+The International Military Tribunal did not reject the Gerstein Report.
 The judges had missed the certification of origin in the morning session.
 The matter was cleared up within hours and the Gerstein Report was read into the record that same afternoon.

-The facts about the Gerstein Report and the International Military Tribunal.
+The Gerstein Report and the International Military Tribunal:

 The Gerstein Report was offered into evidence in the morning session on January 30, 1946 by Charles Dubost, the French prosecutor, together with Zyklon-B invoices Gerstein had attached to it.
 In fact, the judges did refuse to allow the Report to be read into the record in the morning session.
 They refused it not because it was “inconclusive” or an obvious “forgery” but because of a technicality.
 A certificate establishing its origin, required by the Tribunal for every piece of submitted evidence, was lacking.